 A Street of Many Names

 During its history the street had many names, most of the names came about because of a name of a building built along its path.
 In 1659 the name was changed to Calle Colón in honor of Cristóbal Colón.
 The other names for this street were Calle del Gobierno, Calle del Palacio, Calle de la Capitanía General and Calle del Convento de Los Jesuitas.
 Finally, the street returned to its original historical name, Calle las Damas.
 The name remains to this day.

 Visit Calle Las Damas

 Strolling down Calle las Damas makes for a nice walk.
 From The Stairs of Las Damas / Escaleras de las Damas to Casa Reales at the Plaza Reloj de Sol / Sun Dial there are many Colonial Monuments to see.
 Not much traffic passes on the stone path.
 You will be surrounded by beautifully restored buildings on both sides of the street.
 While walking you can almost feel like you are among the privileged people from times past that used to take their afternoon stroll along this historical street of the colony.
 It is a must visit here in the Colonial City.

 Calle las Damas runs North and South from Plaza Reloj de Sol at Casa Reales to the Malecon ending with the long and hidden Stairs of Las Damas/ Escaleras de las Damas (The stairs, built in the 1930’s, connect the Malecon to Calle las Damas at Plaza/ Park Pellerano Castro.

 Frey Nicolás Ovando y Cáceres (1451-1511) was born into a rich family in Spain.
-In 1502 he become the third Governor and Captain-General of the Indies.
+In 1502 he becomes the third Governor and Captain-General of the Indies.
 There were too many complaints about then Governor Francisco de Bobadilla.
 Ovando replaced Bobadilla and served as the Governor of Hispaniola between 1502 and 1509.